 One of the MFA’s largest permanent collections, the Art of the Americas department holdings represent painting, sculpture, and decorative arts from North, Central and South America.
 Curators and staff in the department are responsible for studying, interpreting, maintaining, and augmenting these collections in collaboration with other departments throughout the Museum.
 Responsibilities of department members include: selecting, interpreting, and coordinating installations in the permanent collection galleries; organizing special exhibitions; researching the collection; and arranging for loans to other institutions.

-The Art of the Americas Department seeks a graduate level intern to assist with the upcoming exhibition “Made in the Americas: The New World Discovers Asia” currently scheduled to open at the MFA in the Summer of 2015.
+The Art of the Americas Department seeks a graduate level intern to assist with the upcoming exhibition, “Made in the Americas: The New World Discovers Asia,” currently scheduled to open at the MFA in late summer of 2015.
 This is an unpaid position, supervised by the Curators of Decorative Arts and Sculpture.
-It offers an opportunity to gain invaluable practical experience by learning first-hand about museum work and personally contributing to a major traveling show.
+It offers an opportunity to gain invaluable practical experience by learning first-hand about museum work and the process of organizing a major traveling show.

 - General knowledge of decorative arts or paintings of North, Central, or South America and/or Asia

 - Ability to commit 10-15 hours per week for at least 12 weeks through mid August

 - Ability to attend orientation on Tues, May 26 (9:30am-12noon) or Tues, June 9 (9:30am-12noon)

 10.00 - 15.00 hours per week